ClarkGH/smackhem/DESIGN.md

 - Enter an instance and be shown a 2D scene.
 If a dunny or explorable place, you can wobble/roll around.
 Otherwise only the scene.
 - EASIER TO UNDERSTAND UI THAN DRAKKHEN.
 That game has a terrible UI and we aren’t plagiarizing.
 - Modern, and more intuitive controls.
+- Party character specific loot/gear/equipment.
+- Group loot/money.
 - Keep the demo’s code into the open source wild, put up on itch.io, and try to get funding for a full game, or get hired by a small team of indie game devs?

 ### TBD / Next steps

  We might transition into doing something more akin to Dragonview?
 Not sure, that's more complicated and having party AI do their own thing while following the leader seem's like a fine enough plan.

-- Character creation
+- Character creation.
-- A plot
+- A plot.
 - Spells: Unlock, fire, ice, light, lightning, invisibility, poison cloud, acid spray, buff, debuff, shield, etc..
 If we have time and the spell's not broken, we'll have a good amount!
 - Strengthen/upgrade system involving math formulae (Algebraic!
 Geometric!).
 - Accessibility options.